aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 >>> 0.00
 ```

-In this case it was "easy" to find the bit of code which lead to type instability, but often the code is more complex and so Julia comes in our help with your new best friend, the `@code_warntype` macro!
+In this case it was "easy" to find the bit of code which leads to type instability, but often the code is more complex and so Julia comes in our help with your new best friend, the `@code_warntype` macro!

 What it does is really precious: it tells us if the type of the returned value is unstable and, moreover, it will colour code the result in red if any type instability issue is found.
-Just call the function with a value taht you suspect that may be type unstable and it will do the rest!
+Just call the function with a value which you suspect that may be type unstable and it will do the rest!

 ```julia
 @code_warntype test3(1.0)